 The big picture

 California is one of many states riding the wave of cannabis legalization.
 In 1996, the Golden State passed the Compassionate Use Act and was the first of the states to legalize medicinal cannabis.
 By the time Californians passed the Adult Use of Marijuana Act in 2016, Washington, Oregon, Colorado and Washington D.C. had already legalized recreational use, and residents of Nevada, Massachusetts and Maine were also at the polls passing similar ballot initiatives.
-Currently, nine states have legalized adult use of cannabis, and 29 have legalized medicinal cannabis.
+Currently, 10 states have legalized adult use of cannabis, and 33 have legalized medicinal cannabis.

-State law includes a stringent testing system from seed to sale for each plant.
+California state law includes a stringent testing system from seed to sale for each plant.
 Cannabis is tested for chemicals and potency before it can be sold to consumers.
 Three agencies regulate the industry, and the plant is taxed at each stage of production and sale.

 Santa Barbara County passed a local ordinance to further regulate cannabis cultivation.
 In Carpinteria Valley, there’s a cap on acreage and outdoor grows are prohibited.
 Greenhouses must have odor control and security systems.